hac-git/BDPlayLister/README.md

 Add-ons only receive events when the playback has already started, so add-on would need to stop the current playback and then continue playback of the selected playlist.

-This playback stopping and restarting can be problematic especially if Kodi is also set to change the display refresh rate on playback.
+This playback stopping and restarting can be problematic if Kodi is also set to change the display refresh rate on playback.
 Stopping the playback while the player might still be initializing can cause Kodi to crash.
 Especially the DSPlayer branch with madVR renderer doesn't like untimely interruptions to playback initialization.

-Our external player does not care if the playback stops abruptly, since it doesn't really play anything which allows us to quickly instruct Kodi to play the specific playlist instead of the whole Blu-ray.
+Our external player does not care if the playback stops abruptly, since it doesn't really play anything.
+This allows us to quickly instruct Kodi to play the specific playlist instead of the whole Blu-ray.
 This also results in much less UI flickering compared to add-on method.